- Find tickets to Los Angeles Football Club at San Jose Earthquakes on Saturday September 25 at 7:00 pm at PayPal Park in San Jose, CA

 How to buy San Jose Earthquakes tickets

-- Browse the above listings of San Jose Earthquakes games to find a game you would like to attend.
-Once you find the perfect date and matchup, click on the green button on the right hand side of the screen to see all available tickets for that game.
+- Browse the above listings of San Jose Earthquakes tickets to find a show you would like to attend.
+Once you find the perfect date and show time, click on the button on the right hand side of the event to see all available tickets for that show.

-- To buy a ticket, click the ticket listing and you will be directed to SeatGeek’s checkout process to complete the information fields.
+- To buy San Jose Earthquakes tickets, click the ticket listing and you will be directed to SeatGeek’s checkout process to complete the information fields.

 - SeatGeek will process your order and deliver your San Jose Earthquakes tickets.